 9.41 Element fragmentation

-The general format of elements limits the size of each element to 255 octets.
-Data that is too large for a single element may be fragmented into a series of elements consisting of the original element into which the data would not fit, immediately followed by a number of Fragment elements.
+The general format of elements limits the information portion of each element to 255 octets.
+Informationthat is too large for a single element may be fragmented into a series of elements consisting of the element into which the informationdoes not fit, immediately followed by one or more Fragment elements.
+Elements that are less than 256 octets shall not be fragmented.
+A fragmented element and the series of one or more Fragment elements that comprise the information of the fragmented element shall all appear in the same MMPDU.

-The data to be fragmented is divided into M + N chunks, where
+The data to be fragmented is divided into M + Nportions, where

-- M is the result of the integer division of the length of the data by 255
+- M is the result of the integer division of the length of the informationby 255

-- N is equal to 1 if the length of the data modulo 255 is greater than 0, and equal to 0 otherwise
+- N is equal to 1 if the length of the informationmodulo 255 is greater than 0, and equal to 0 otherwise

-The original element into which the data would not fit is filled with the first chunk of data and is termed the leading element.
+The element into which the informationdoesnot fit is filled with the first portionof informationand is termed the leading element.
 The length of the leading element shall be 255.
-This element is immediately followed by M-1 Fragment elements, each containing the next chunk of data in a Fragmented Data field and with a length of 255.
-If N = 1 these elements are immediately followed by the last chunk of data in a Fragmented Data field of Fragment element which has a length equal to the length of the data modulo 255.
+This element is immediately followed by M-1 Fragment elements, each containing the next portionof informationin a Fragmented Data field and with a length of 255.
+If N = 1 these elements are immediately followed by the last portionof informationin a Fragmented Data field of Fragment element which has a length equal to the length of the data modulo 255.

 A Fragment element shall only follow another element whose length is 255.
 A Fragment element shall not

-be fragmented.
+be further fragmented.

 Instruct the editor to modify section 9.42 as indicated: